The Push for Rainbow Talent in Global Mobility – Part 1

 3 – Provide Inclusive Guidelines to Recruiters:

 We have witnessed a surge of different “expatriates,” such as International Hires, Cross-Border Commuters, Global Nomads, International Business Travelers, and International Transfers.
 To be inclusive, we must support these people, their needs, and the “classical expatriate”.
 As mentioned in this interview, many international moves are now local-to-local transfers.
 Hence, often we do not involve a Global Mobility Manager in the process.
 An HR Manager or external recruiter is the point of contact for the “Expat Family”.
-We recommend that you upgrade your definition of the “Expat Family” and give more support to all involved.
+We recommend that you refine your definition of the “Expat Family” and provide more support to all parties involved.
 A “Box of Chocolates” approach can be helpful here.

 4 – Ensure Commitment from all Senior Managers to the Cause: